-• In constructing the synthetic CMIP5 ensembles, first rescale the initial estimates of the forced signal in individual models (5-yr LPF SMEM) to best fit the observed time series considered.
-This is meant to correct for different climate sensitivities of different models.

-• Estimate the forced signal uncertainty by computing 100 versions of SMEMs in the 100 synthetic CMIP5 ensembles (the total of 18x100=1800 estimates of the forced signal).
-These are now our estimates of the forced signal in observations (due to prior rescaling!)

-• Subtracting the estimated forced signals from the observed time series gives us 1800 estimates of internal variability in observations
+- In synthetic CMIP5 ensembles, rescale the estimates of the forced signal in individual models (5-yr LPF SMEM) to best fit the observed time series considered.
+This is meant to correct for different climate sensitivities of different models. - Estimate the forced signal uncertainty by computing 100 versions of SMEMs in the 100 synthetic CMIP5 ensembles (the total of 18x100=1800 estimates of the forced signal).
+These are now our estimates of the forced signal in observations (due to prior rescaling!) - Subtracting the estimated forced signals from the observed time series gives us 1800 estimates of internal variability in observations